 On October 6, 2022, the Company announced the execution of an Exploration Alliance Agreement with Earth AI Pty.
 Ltd. ("Earth AI") covering the Cundumbul project.
-Earth AI is a San Francisco (USA) headquartered Artificial Intelligence (AI) company, with a field camp in Young (NSW), that has a vertically integrated metals exploration approach to targeting, testing and verifying discoveries that are required for the electric vehicle and renewable energy revolutions.
+Earth AI is a San Francisco (USA) headquartered

-Notes to the Interim Condensed Consolidated Financial Statements For the three-month periods ended March 31, 2023 and 2022
+Notes to the Interim Condensed Consolidated Financial Statements For the six-month periods ended June 30, 2023 and 2022